 “You have been seen with a woman at a station in Copenhagen”?

 Emry chose to admit it all at once.

-They married in February 1920 in Copenhagen and the church was full of Asta’s family and relatives and friends.
+They married in February 1920 in Copenhagen, and the church was full of Asta’s family and relatives and friends.
 Hardly anybody of Emry’s family came because “The Spanish” as the flu was called then had a new outbreak; so his family were afraid to come.

 Emry was 39 years old and came into the church entrance with his mother.
 The usher at the door asked if she was the bride?

-My grandmother did learn to make delicious food so Emry didn’t have reasons to worry.
+My grandmother did learn to make delicious food, so Emry didn’t have reasons to worry.

 She also loved Ermegaard as much as she loved her own three children.
 She even had a WWI child from Berlin the first three or four summers of her marriage.

-They had a good marriage loving each other as long as they lived though they had a lot of worry during the WWII as all their children left home in those dangerous years.
+They had a good marriage loving each other as long as they lived though they had a lot of worry during WWII as all their children left home in those critical years.
 The young adults didn’t see any future life in a province town but wanted more excitement and education in Copenhagen.

 What a heartwarming story and photos to go with it

 Thank you Paula!
 This story is an essential part of me and I love to walk the places they walked in Copenhagen and Holbæk